-B. Professional Activities
+C. Professional Activities

-- 1. Faculty Consulting Policy.
-A new, uniform faculty consulting policy has been approved.
-Faculty are requested to obtain a copy of the current consulting policy from their respective Dean's Offices.
-(Also see page viii-8, Consulting.) - 2.
-Copyright Policy.
+1. Copyright Policy.
 Clemson University recognizes the right of faculty to engage in the uncommissioned creation of all scholarly, pedagogical, and artistic work subject to copyright, to copyright such works, and to receive royalties from their use.
 "Un-commissioned creations" are defined as those which do not receive aid from the university or from an outside agency through university channels.
 As to other creations and their copyrights, the university relies on the discretion and professional ethics of faculty.